claudiodriussi/dot_report/README.md

 The system can handle fixed length forms for dot matrix printers and can be used to print on chemical paper, but with some limitations on print style.

-But the mot often usage in on thermic roll printers which do not need to respect height, so graphics and double height fonts can be mixed with normal fonts.
+But the most often usage in on thermic roll printers which do not need to respect height, so graphics and double height fonts can be mixed with normal fonts.